DEVSMSM/Discord-Account-Online/README.md

 # Discord-Account-Online

-- ⚠️ | The first thing I don't take any responsibility for blocked Discord accounts that used this Project
+- ⚠️ | Attention
+The first thing I don't take any responsibility for blocked Discord accounts that used this Project